Oscarcv69/AtlasForm/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+In the first place, you must be run `npm install` or `yarn` for install the dependencies.

 ## Development server

 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.